radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 The Controller component consists of several key parts:

 - **Recipe and Deployment Controllers**: Custom Kubernetes controllers registered with the manager.
 Each controller is responsible for watching specific Kubernetes resources (Recipe and Radius Deployment) and reconciling their state.
+  - **Recipe Controller**: This controller specifically watches for changes in/additions of Recipe objects in the cluster.
+The controller calls UCPD to perform the following operations:
+    - The Recipe Controller creates/updates/deletes a Recipe object based on the input received from the Kubernetes API Server.
+    - The Recipe Controller creates/updates/deletes a Secret if it is requested by the Recipe object.
+  - **Deployment Controller**: This controller specifically watches for changes in Deployment objects in the cluster.
+    - The Deployment Controller creates/updates/deletes a Deployment object based on the input received from the Kubernetes API Server.
+    - The Deployment Controller creates/updates/deletes a Secret if it is requested by the Deployment object.
 - **Recipe Validating Webhook**: [Used if TLS certificates are provided] This webhook is triggered by the Kubernetes API in case of a change in a Recipe resource.
 Kubernetes API reaches out to this webhook in case of a creation, an update, or a deletion of a Recipe.
 Webhook validates the action, if it is a valid action, and responds to the Kubernetes API.
 For more information about webhooks, refer to the [official documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 - **Health Checks**: Health checks are implemented to monitor the status and performance of the controllers.
 They ensure that the controllers are functioning correctly and can take corrective actions if any issues are detected.